 For quick, basic definitions and ideas to get you started, try Wikipedia.

-For a more authoritative scientific encyclopedia that includes references, try AccessScience (whose content comes from the McGraw-Hill Encyclopedia of Science & Technology) or the Sage Reference Collection (this is especially rich for topics related to environmental issues).
+For a more authoritative scientific encyclopedia that includes references, try AccessScience (whose content comes from the McGraw-Hill Encyclopedia of Science & Technology) or the Sage Reference Online (this is especially rich for topics related to environmental issues).